 São Jorge Nature Park was created, in 2011, to protect the natural legacy of the island.
-It integrates several important points of interpretation and conservation that allow the visitant to discover the biodiversity and geodiversity offered by a unique natural heritage in the world.
+It includes several relevant interpretation and contemplation points that allow the visitor to discover the biodiversity and geodiversity gifted by a natural heritage unique in the world.

 The Park has available for its visitors the São Jorge Park’s House, the Fajã da Caldeira de Santo Cristo Interpretation Centre and three walking trails that go through some fajãs and contemplation zones.

 São Jorge stands out for the natural beauty of its fajãs, present all over its coast, which are classified by UNESCO as a Biosphere Reserve since 2016.